 Creative people including writers and directors need to raise money, but often find that money comes with strings.
 People with money want to be sure they will get their money back and with a reasonable chance of a profit.
 Usually that means they want it to be more "commercial."
 At the same time producers can be part of the creative process and many of them started with different functions.
 Sometimes they start with an idea and search out writers and directors to flesh out the idea.
 They are approached by artistic people needing financial support.

-Many film projects involve a lot of people performing different function under the guidance of a producer.
-The Academy Awards are very careful in deciding who is the producer as they are the one who actually wins Best Picture Oscar.
+Film projects involve a lot of people performing different functions under the guidance of a producer.
+The Academy Awards are very careful in deciding who is the producer as they are the one who actually receives the Best Picture Oscar.
 Other subordinate titles include executive producer, line producer, associate producer, co-producer, etc. Their exact functions and responsibilities depend on a multitude of factors.

 The cast is obviously a key part, but so is a director and writer.
 Not only because of their quality, but also concerned for cost, timeliness and compatibility.
 Flat fees or percentage of gross/net are the usual options.
 A big star helps sell investors and consumers both, but can take up too much of a budget or be too big a distraction.
 Other crew members can be almost as critical: cinematographer, editor, composer, costume and set designers and there are many more.

 Distribution channels have to be worked out.
 Most movies appear in a theatre for about two to four weeks (or less).
 Some movies go to television, DVD, foreign language, theatre chains, streaming services.
 Many producers spend time at film festivals to meet with distributors that may come from all over the world looking for something they can sell to their audiences.

 Marketing costs can be enormous, sometimes even more than the cost of finalizing a film.
 Online has become very key, but traditional newspapers, tv., radio, billboards are used to target different segments.
 Festivals are more important as producers try to create credibility in the form of selections and awards.